adyromantika/automate/README.md

 **Please note that if you execute any of these, you will be billed on your AWS account.**

+Travis builds will not run for pull requests as there is risk of AWS resources getting launched without me realizing it.

 ## Common Pre-requisites

 ### On AWS